umbraco/UmbracoDocs/10/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 ### Models Builder

 If you're using ModelsBuilder in `dll` mode you need to delete the dlls before upgrading.
-Otherwise they're going to be wrong and cause your whole site to throw errors.
+Otherwise, they're going to be wrong and cause your whole site to throw errors.

 If you're using ModelsBuilder in `AppData` mode and you have your generated models in your solution you need to update them after upgrading. `PublishedContentType` will need to be replaced with `IPublishedContentType`.
 If you have an implementation of the `PropertyValueConverter` class, you need to replace all references to `PublishedPropertyType` with `IPublishedPropertyType` within that class.
 Only after you do that will your solution build again.